cspr-rad/actus-spec/spec/main.typ

 == Timestamp <type_Timestamp>

-A timestamp is a local datetime in the UTC timezone.
-See @type_LocalDatetime
+A timestamp is a local second in the UTC timezone.
+See @type_LocalSecond
 #todo(
   "What does a timestamp mean in the actus spec? which granularity? which Timezone? leap seconds?
 Are we sure it's not a 'Day' instead?", )